Change communications and social media

 Economic uncertainty abounds, jobs for life have disappeared, companies gobble each other at the drop of a hat.

-But while change is a constant in many people’s working lives, most (70% according to John Kotter and McKinsey) major change management programs fail.
+Change may be a constant in many people’s working lives, yet most (70%, according to studies by John Kotter and McKinsey (pdf) – a figure since

 Failure to communicate effectively is one major reason and, according to a recent panel discussion of change communications specialists at the American Chamber of Commerce in Hong Kong, much of that failure is down to an over-emphasis on leadership communications and a lack of willingness to understand and act on employee concerns and motivations.

 Get senior management out of the way

 Rather, the real key to successful change communications is for line managers to act as the primary change agents.
 Research studies show that employees trust their line managers much more than they trust senior management.
 The CEO town hall does not cut it when it comes to communicating major change.

 Yet even line managers have their work cut out, for employees trust their fellow colleagues more than their immediate bosses, something that is likely to have been deepened by the availability of social media within the workplace.
 Far from killing office water-cooler chat, social media has put employee word of mouth on steroids.